MoulatiMehdi/42norm.nvim/README.md

 ### Setup

-**nvim-norminette** is configurable.
+**42norm.nvim** is configurable.
 Please refer to the default settings below.

 ```lua
     {